ROCm/MIOpen/doc/src/DebugAndLogging.md

 * If syntax is violated, then the behavior is unspecified.

 Semantics:
-* Sets the **_limit_** (max allowed workspace size) for Multi-pass (MP) Winograd Solvers, in bytes.
+* Sets the **_limit_** (max allowed workspace size) for Multi-pass (MP) Winograd Solutions, in bytes.
-* Affects all MP Winograd Solvers.
-If a solver needs more workspace than the limit, then it does not apply.
+* Affects all MP Winograd Solutions.
+If a Solution needs more workspace than the limit, then it does not apply.
 * If unset, then _the default_ limit is used.
 Current default is `2000000000` (~1.862 GiB) for gfx900 and gfx906/60 (or less CUs).
-No default limit is set for other GPUs and MP Winograd Solvers will try to make the most of the workspace.
+No default limit is set for other GPUs.
 * Special values:
 ```
  0 - Use the default limit, as if the variable is unset.